 If you want to become the very best pitcher you can be, you want to learn the exact mechanics of the best pitchers in baseball and fastpitch softball.
 You will be surprised how, with good pitching cues, you can throw harder, have much more ball movement on your pitches and have better control.
 This helps pitchers to become much more successful and help prevent arm soreness they can get from using bad mechanics, that can lead to serious and sometimes career ending injuries.

 Learn the traits all successful pitchers have in common that help them throw harder with more control.
 Even in pro baseball and fastpitch softball, pitchers perform these traits at various levels, the most successful pitchers execute them at the highest level.
 We also use a radar gun so you can see the increase in your velocity as you learn these traits.

 You will learn about pitch movement, changing speeds and game management.
 Become a more successful and confident pitcher.

 We also offer throwing lessons for all players that want to learn how to correctly throw the ball harder with more accuracy and no stress on their arm.

-All new students are video taped so they can see what their pitching motion looks like now compared to the very best pitchers in baseball and fastpitch softball.
-You will see frame by frame how the best pitch with their body to add more speed, control and look so effortless.
-I will show you what we will be working on in the lesson so you can use your body like the very best pitchers.
+All new students are video taped so they can see what their pitching or throwing motion looks like now compared to the very best in baseball and fastpitch softball.
+You will see frame by frame how the best add more speed, control and look so effortless.
+I will show you what we will be working on in the lesson so you can use your body like the very best.
 Most students and parents are able to see a tremendous difference even in the first lesson.

 The video is very important because everyone will see you are learning the exact mechanics of the best pitchers in baseball and fastpitch softball.